 Areas of the examination will be chosen by the student, with approval by their Committee, from a general list formulated by the AOS Committee.
 One area of the examination must be chosen for interdisciplinary breadth (e.g. relating to the interdisciplinary course from the core curriculum).
 The examination will include a combination of written and oral sections.
+If a single member of the committee is unable to attend the oral examination in person, they may attend the oral examination remotely pending prior approval from the Director of the MEES Program.
 The Research Advisory Committee will determine whether the student passes (a minimum of four affirmative votes is required) or fails.
 If failed, the examination may be taken again, at the recommendation of the Research Advisory Committee.
 In this case, the examination should be repeated within 1 year, but no sooner than 6 months after the initial examination.
 If the examination is failed a second time, matriculation will be canceled.
 The MEES Director's Office must be notified at least 2 weeks in advance of the pending examination.
 A report of the examination will be filed with the Director's Office following the examination (Form can be found here)

 Dissertation Proposal Defense